Dr James L Thorne

 Dr Thorne’s Research Group’s aims are to uncover:

-1. how nutrition and diet can alter the risk of developing cancer,
+- how nutrition and diet can alter cancer risk and response to anti-cancer treatments,

 Nutrition, Epigenetics and Cancer – Group Members